 Further information about the content, reference sources or production of this leaflet can be obtained from the Patient Information Centre.
 If you would like to tell us what you think about this leaflet please get in touch.

-This information can be made available in a range of formats on request (eg Braille, audio, larger print, BSL or other languages).
-Please contact the Patient Information Centre Tel: 0191 246 7288
+This information can be made available in a range of formats on request (Braille, audio, larger print, BSL or other languages).
+Please contact the Patient Information Centre Tel: 0191 246 7288.

 Published by the Patient Information Centre

-2022 Copyright, Cumbria, Northumberland, Tyne and Wear NHS Foundation Trust
+2025 Copyright: Cumbria, Northumberland, Tyne and Wear NHS Foundation Trust

-Ref, PIC/675/0722 July 2022 V6
+Ref: PIC/675/0625 June 2025 V7

 www.cntw.nhs.uk Tel: 0191 246 7288

-Review date 2025
+Review date 2028

+Find us on social media, search for CNTW